 If you wouldn't mind, could you test Social for me this coming week when you have some time and let me know if it does what you need?
 If it doesn't, I'll pick SNAP testing back up and we'll add it if you need it.

 We currently have 26 sites using Twitter Tools.
 Do we need to go to each of those sites to enable Social after the 1.4.10 release?
 If so, I don't mind taking care of that, I just want to put a reminder on ACTION_REQUIRED so we don't forget.
 I'm wondering if the simple existence of Social will satisfy Twitter Tools or if the actual activation is necessary.
 I wouldn't want to activate another plugin on those sites if we don't need to.

-#16 Updated by Keith Miyake almost 9 years ago
+#16 Updated by Keith Miyake over 9 years ago

 sorry Dom!
 I'm on my phone and the email chain had Boones name in there somewhere so I didn't look twice.

 also, I do believe the social plugin will need to be activated on all of the sites because I believe that twitter tools is now dependent on social being active before it will even load.